Fabrizio Scaccia: First stint with Rattlers

-Sacramento Mountain Lions
+First stint with Mountain Lions

 Scaccia was invited to an open tryout for the United Football League (UFL) in Las Vegas and was ultimately signed by the Sacramento Mountain Lions.
 He was named Special Teams Player of the Week on September 29 and again on November 9.
 Scaccia also tied the UFL's field goal distance record of 54 yards (shared with Florida Tuskers kicker Nick Novak) in a game against Florida on September 25, 2010.

 Scaccia kicked in eight games for the Mountain Lions and was 17-for-17 on points after touchdown and was 12 of 16 on field goals with his shortest miss being 48 yards.
 He was nominated for Special Teams Player of the Year and was third overall in UFL scoring for the 2010 season.

-San Francisco 49ers
+San Francisco 49ers and second stint with Rattlers

 On December 21, 2010, Scaccia was invited to a tryout with the San Francisco 49ers in the National Football League (NFL) and was signed to the practice squad immediately.
-He spent the last two weeks of the season on the 49ers' practice squad, and was re-signed to a future contract on January 5, 2011 for the 2011-2012 seasons.
+He spent the last two weeks of the season on the 49ers' practice squad, and was re-signed to a future contract on January 5, 2011 for the 2011–2012 seasons.

-Second stint with Rattlers

 Because of the 2011 NFL lockout, Scaccia was able to re-sign with the Arizona Rattlers of the Arena Football League on April 14, 2011, with the 49ers still holding his rights in the NFL.
-He was waived on August 22.
 Scaccia earned second-team All-Arena honors, was 91% on extra points, and hit a 57-yard field goal vs. the Utah Blaze.

+Scaccia was released by the 49ers on August 22, 2011.

 Second stint with the Mountain Lions

+After returning to the Mountain Lions in 2011, Scaccia was waived on October 4; he had attempted four field goals in the two games he played, missing twice, including a key 39-yard attempt.

+Philadelphia Soul

+On August 1, 2012, Scaccia was assigned to the AFL's Philadelphia Soul during the playoffs.